OnizukaLab/FedMeasure/README.md

 ## Data
-FedBench can use five datasets: FEMNIST, Shakespeare, Sent140, MNIST, and CIFAR-10.
+FedMeasure can use five datasets: FEMNIST, Shakespeare, Sent140, MNIST, and CIFAR-10.

 | Dataset     | Overview                                 | Task                      |
 | ----------- | ---------------------------------------- | ------------------------- |